ADT vs. Frontpoint vs. Vivint Home SecurityBy - 11/13/2017

 - No Option for In-Home Installation

-Vivint’s process is somewhere in the middle between Frontpoint’s and ADT’s.
+Vivint’s process is somewhere in the middle of Frontpoint’s and ADT’s.
 They are more upfront about pricing like Frontpoint, but also use an in-home sales process like ADT.
 However, what struck me most about Vivint is that they provide inaccurate information on their website.
 How?
 Instead of telling you, I thought I would show you via the video below.

 So my question is, if they stretch the truth on their website, how can we expect their salespeople to do any different?
 After all, they learn what Vivint wants them to learn.